-- Encourage your child to practise on some scrap paper first, making random cuts. - Help your child to hold the scissors with a comfortable grip. - Square cutting Your child can decorate square shapes and cut them out.
-They can sort the squares according to size and give them all names.

-• Triangle Cutting - Your child can decorate triangle shapes and cut them out.
-They can investigate the different attributes of each of them.

-• Circle Cutting - Your child can decorate circle shapes and cut them out.
+- Encourage your child to follow the lines on the paper with their finger first. - Encourage your child to practise on some scrap paper first, making random cuts. - Help your child to hold the scissors with a comfortable grip. - Square cutting Your child can decorate square shapes and cut them out.
+They can sort the squares according to size and give them all names. - Triangle Cutting Your child can decorate triangle shapes and cut them out.
+They can investigate the different attributes of each of them. - Circle Cutting Your child can decorate circle shapes and cut them out.
 They can order them by size and give them all names.